The Instagram Algorithm Explained

 Instagram prioritises timely posts over older content.
 How often you open Instagram will also have a bearing on the content that you see.
 Instagram will aim to show you the best posts since your last visit.

 If you've interacted a lot with a particular user on Instagram, by commenting, tagging or replying to their stories, Instagram will prioritise their content in your feed.

 The number of people that you follow will also determine how much of a particular person you see in your feed.
 If you follow a lot of people, Instagram will be selecting content from a wider breadth of users so you're likely to see less of certain people.

-Brief or long browsing sessions will determine if you’re just seeing the best posts from a short period, or if Instagram is sharing imagery from deeper in its catalog.
+Brief or long browsing sessions will determine if you’re just seeing the best posts from a short period, or if Instagram is sharing imagery from deeper in its catalogue.